 Along the eastern boundary of Block 16, the two-storey podium element of the Proposed Development provides for grade-related townhouse dwelling units.
-In response to the design direction of the Guidelines, the two-storey element provides for a height of 7.10 metres, visually reading as a 'tall' two storey element with a 5.0 metre stepback provided to the tower element above the podium (refer to Figure 5).
+In response to the design direction of the Guidelines, the two-storey element provides for a height of 8.4 metres, visually reading as a 'tall' two storey element with a minimum 4.0 metre stepback provided to the tower element above the podium.
+Additionally, the podium element will provide a 1.8 metre guard along the podium roof and terrace areas, which will further contribute to the proposal's implementation of this design direction.